USING IRONXL

 Dim csv = WorkBook.LoadCSV("color_srgb.csv", fileFormat:= ExcelFileFormat.XLSX, ListDelimiter:= ",")

-The LoadCSV method in IronXL allows you to open a CSV file and convert it to .xlsx format.
+The LoadCSV method in IronXL allows you to open a CSV file and convert it to XLSX format.
 This method provides options to specify the list delimiter used in the CSV file.
-In this example, we are using the default delimiter, which is a comma.
+In this example, the default delimiter, which is a comma, is used.
 The resulting file is opened and can be further processed using IronXL's features for reading and manipulating Excel spreadsheets.

-How to Read CSV File in C#: Figure 5 - CSV File
+How to Read CSV File in C#, Figure 5: CSV File CSV File

 Get Worksheet from CSV Reader Class